 Though the relationship between these cells and receptors isn’t fully understood, their interaction is thought to affect the immune system.

-For example, CBD may prevent the body from metabolizing anandamide.
+For example, CBD the body from metabolizing anandamide.
 This is a compound associated with pain regulation.
 Maintaining high levels of anandamides in your bloodstream may reduce your feelings of pain.

 CBD is also thought to limit inflammation within the body, which may also help reduce pain and other immune-system responses.